Jason Wynn: Television

-Jason Wynn appears in the Spawn cartoon series as one of the main antagonists, voiced by John Rafter Lee.
+Jason Wynn appears as a main antagonist in the Spawn cartoon series, voiced by John Rafter Lee.

 Film

-Jason Wynn appears in the 1997 film Spawn, portrayed by Martin Sheen.
+Jason Wynn appears as a secondary antagonist in the 1997 film Spawn, portrayed by Martin Sheen.
 This version of Wynn is the head of an agency known as A6 and is Al Simmons's boss.
-Unlike his comics counterpart, Wynn in the film kills Simmons in person with Jessica Priest's help rather than ordering his murder.
-Following the attack by Simmons and the death of Priest, Violator convinces Wynn to have a device attached to his heart that will release Heat 16 worldwide if his vital signs flatline as a deterrent against assassination attempts.
-However, Malebolgia wants Simmons to kill Wynn and initiate the apocalypse.
+Unlike his comics counterpart, Wynn in the film betrays and kills Simmons in person with Jessica Priest's help rather than ordering his murder.
+Following the resurrection and subsequent attack by Simmons that led to the death of Priest, Violator convinces Wynn to have a device attached to his heart that will release Heat 16 worldwide if his vital signs flatline as a deterrent against assassination attempts.
+However, unbeknownst to Wynn, Violator and Malebolgia want Simmons to kill Wynn in revenge and initiate the apocalypse.
 Wynn then proceeds to go to the Fitzgerald residence.
 After Terry Fitzgerald sends an e-mail to reporters that would expose Wynn's illegal activities, Cyan and Wynn enter the room.
 Wynn destroys Terry's computer and takes the family hostage as Violator shows up.
-Spawn arrives and nearly kills Wynn, but Al extracts the device from Wynn's body with magic and destroys it.
+Spawn arrives and nearly kills Wynn, who cowardly reveals that if he dies so does Cyan, leading to Al extracting the device from Wynn's body with magic and destroys it.
 Following the defeat of Violator, Wynn is arrested by two detectives that resemble Sam and Twitch.

 Video games

 Jason Wynn has appeared as an antagonist in a number of video games based on Spawn including Spawn: Armageddon, Todd McFarlane's Spawn: The Video Game, Spawn: The Eternal and Spawn: In the Demon's Hand.

 Jason Wynn was mentioned in Mortal Kombat 11.
-In her dialogue with Spawn, Sonya Blade states to him that Wynn now an enemy of the US Government.
+In her dialogue with Spawn, Sonya Blade states to him that Wynn is now an enemy of the US Government.

+Wynn appears as a skin in season 6 of Call of Duty Modern Warfare II in his Disruptor persona.